Connaught School has a special place in Anne Mirynech’s heart.

 Anne Mirynech and Connaught Public School Principal Kelly Diiorio

 Since 2007, the Edward Mirynech Fund for Connaught School has helped thousands of youth.
-The annual $3000 gift to the school is divided in two portions; $2000 offsets costs of programs such as field trips or programing for less advantaged youth in the Connaught community, and a $1000 bursary is awarded to one student graduate of Connaught who demonstrates financial need when pursuing post-secondary education in Niagara.
+The annual $3000 gift to the school is divided in two portions; $2000 offsets costs of programs such as field trips or programing for less advantaged youth in the Connaught community, and a $1000 bursary is awarded to one student graduate of Connaught who demonstrates financial need when pursuing a college or university education in Canada.

 Sarah Greves was a thankful recipient of the Edward Mirynech bursary.
 She’s thrilled the money helps finance her education at Brock University where she studies Psychology.
 “I couldn’t believe I was chosen, it helped pay for my first year and made a difference” said Sarah.

 Thanks to Planned Gifts like the Edward Mirynech Fund for Connaught School, future generations of less advantaged students will be empowered and supported in their education “It feels great to support local youth and the community in this way.
 I know Ed would be proud.” says Anne.

 For more information on how you can invest in a school or program of your choice through the Foundation, please contact Cindy Paskey at 905 641-2929 x37711.

 Our vision is a community where every student has access to all of the enriching opportunities school life offers.